 In terms of Search Engine Optimization (SEO), a sitemap is similar to a Google map for users and crawlers.

-Visitors can know an overview of the whole website, structure of categories and subcategories, and links for quick navigation.
+Visitors can know an overview of the whole website, the structure of categories and subcategories, and links for quick navigation.
 In the meantime, sitemap plays a vital role in instructing Google bots to crawl the website, read page content, and contribute to evaluating the website rankings.

 Sitemaps are divided into 2 common types: HTML sitemap and XML sitemap.
 In general, HTML sitemap SEO is used for users to take a look at the website, and XML sitemap is for search engine crawlers.